 Created 1861.
-The county is named after Mono Lake, which, in 1852, was named for an Indian tribe that inhabited the Sierra Nevada from north of Mono Lake to Owens Lake.
+The county is named after Mono Lake, which, in 1852, was named for a Native American tribe that inhabited the Sierra Nevada from north of Mono Lake to Owens Lake.
 The tribe’s western neighbors, the Yokuts, called them monachie, meaning “fly people,” because the pupae of a fly was their chief food staple and trading article.

 Created 1850.
 It derived its name from the Bay of Monterey.
 The word itself is composed of the Spanish words monte and rey, and literally means “king of the mountain.”
 The bay was named by Sebastian Vizcaino in 1602, in honor of the Conde de Monterey, the Viceroy of New Spain.